ndaniels/strain-assay-minimization/Readme.md

 If you wish to use an existing assay set in order to see if it uniquely identifies all samples in a data set, you must do this interactively in the ghci interpreter.

+From the command line in the source code directory, run:

+        ghci

 Simply put the following in (substitute your list of assay numbers):